 “The non-human primate data suggest that human children are designed to receive all of the benefits of breast milk and breastfeeding for an absolute minimum of two and a half years, and an apparent upper limit of around seven years,” Dettwyler says in her book.

 “Natural selection has favored those infants with a strong, genetically coded blueprint that programs them to expect nursing to continue for a number of years after birth and results in the urge to suckle remaining strong for this entire period.“

 According to The Natural Child Project, true child-led weaning is unlikely to take place before age 4.

 “For the few who leave behind this part of their babyhood very early it will be in some other behavior that parents will likely see signs of their immaturity for some time yet.
 They will continue to need babying, but they will need it in other ways … Often they will wean from the breast and cling to other comfort objects.”

 Ever wondered why your 3-year-old can’t let go of her pacifier, or why your 6-year-old can’t stop sucking her thumb, or why your 7-year-old freaks out when he can’t find his “blankie” or teddy bear?

-Furthermore, paleolithic, hunter-gather-type people, never weened their young before age 4, as they didn’t have high-heat, high-pressure-extruded, mushy, GMO cereal grains and synthetic Flinstone vitamins to stuff in their kids’ faces.
+Hunter-gatherers never weaned before age 4, as they didn’t have mushy GMO cereal grains and synthetic Flinstone vitamins to “shove down their kids’ throats.”
 Meat had to be pre-chewed and couldn’t be digested in large enough amounts to satisfy little people without adult teeth.
 Why do you think “baby” teeth used to be called “milk” teeth?

 In pre-industrial peoples – such as Australian aborigines, Greenlanders, Hawaiians, the East Bhutanese, and the Inuit – where traditional diets are still observed, this is still the norm.